glenndehaan/unifi-voucher-site/README.md

       LOG_LEVEL: 'info'
 ```

 > Attention!: We recommend only using Local UniFi accounts due to short token lengths provided by UniFi Cloud Accounts.
-Also UniFi Cloud Accounts using 2FA won't work!
+Also, UniFi Cloud Accounts using 2FA won't work!

+> Note: When creating a Local UniFi account ensure you give 'Full Management' access rights to the Network controller.
+The 'Hotspot Role' won't give access to the API and therefore the application will throw errors.

 ## Services